VmVest/CatListen/README.md

 # CatListen
-### CatListen is a real-time Catcoin transaction visualizer that displays transactions as animated bubbles.
-It connects to your local Catcoin node via ZMQ and WebSockets.
+### CatListen is a real-time Catcoin transaction visualizer that displays transactions as animated bubbles, connecting to your local Catcoin node via ZMQ and WebSockets.

 ## 🔮 Features